gammu/gammu/docs/manual/gammu/index.rst

 Dumps decoding
 --------------

+.. note:: These commands are available only if Gammu was compiled with debugging options.

 .. option:: --decodebinarydump file [phonemodel]

-    Decodes a dump made by Gammu with
+    Decodes a dump made by Gammu with :config:option:`LogFormat` set to ``binary``.
-    \fBlogformat\fR se to \fBbinary\fR (see \fIREADME\fR for
-    info about this method of reporting bugs).

-    This option is available only if Gammu was compiled with debuging options.

 .. option:: --decodesniff MBUS2|IRDA file [phonemodel]

-    Option available only, if Gammu was compiled with debug.
     Allows to decode sniffs.
-See \fI/docs/manual/\fR for more details.
+See :ref:`Discovering protocol` for more details.

 Other functions
 ---------------